KivalEvan/BeatSaber-JSMap/example/README.md

 ```

 Difficulty class has a built-in method that allows instantiating of an object directly and insert
 into an array.
-This also allows insertion of an already instantiated object.
+This also allows insertion of an already instantiated object; preferrably clone the
+object before passing it here to avoid unnecessary mutation.

 ```ts
 data.addBasicEvents(